-If you don’t pay much attention to politics (or don’t live someplace where the 2016 presidential race has been impossible to ignore for the last six months), you might not be as aware of Iowa’s campaign season craziness.
-Since the spring of 2015, Iowa has been a hub for every presidential hopeful as well as the onslaught of staff, media, and national attention that comes with them.
+If you don’t pay much attention to politics (or don’t live someplace where the presidential election cycle has been impossible to ignore for nearly a year), you might not be as aware of Iowa’s campaign season craziness.
+Since last spring, Iowa has been a hub for every presidential hopeful as well as the onslaught of staff, media, and national attention that comes with them.

-Sure, it can be annoying to be wanded by security while trying to pick up a salad over lunch because a candidate happens to be dining at the same eatery.
+Sure, it can be annoying to be delayed by a motorcade or screened by security while trying to pick up a salad over lunch because a candidate happens to be dining at the same eatery.
 But the Iowa Caucuses are also an amazing time to show my out-of-state friends (and everyone else) all our state has to offer and why I’m so happy to call Des Moines my home.
-Plus, it doesn’t hurt that we get cool write-ups in publications like POLITICO, or that Ben and Jerry hung out at a coffee shop a few blocks from my house yesterday.
+Plus, it doesn’t hurt that we get cool write-ups in publications like POLITICO, or that Ben and Jerry once hung out at a coffee shop a few blocks from my house.

-Home to one of the best happy hours in town—half off pizza and beer or wine from 3 – 6 pm every day—Eatery A is one of my favorite places to grab a quick bite or enjoy a bottle of wine with friends.
+Home to one of the best happy hours in town—half off pizza and beer or wine from 3 – 6 pm every day—Eatery A (2932 Ingersoll Avenue) is one of my favorite places to grab a quick bite or enjoy a bottle of wine with friends.

-There’s no better cure for a long day than Fong’s Pizza.
+There’s no better cure for a long day than Fong’s Pizza (223 4th Street).
 This Chinese restaurant turned late-night pizza joint is always a favorite with visitors for its unique concept, strong drinks, and inventive pizza combinations.
 Order the Honey Garlic on Alfredo.
 You won’t regret it.

 The Waveland Cafe